 If you are convicted for a crime, you may be able to file for an appeal if you believe the original court made an error in their verdict or sentencing.
 These errors can be intentional -for example, due to police misconduct at the arrest, or accidental -such as mishandling of evidence by forensic staff.
-Common reasons for appeals include juror misconduct, improper evidentiary rulings by the trial judge, denial of due process and sentencing that is considered cruel or unusual for the crime in question.
+Common reasons for criminal appeals in California include juror misconduct, improper evidentiary rulings by the trial judge, denial of due process and sentencing that is considered cruel or unusual for the crime in question.

 In DUI cases, if the DMV affirms your DUI suspension, you may file a specialized form of appeal called a writ.
 A writ asks the court to immediately overturn the DMV ruling for a temporary period while you still may be fighting the case.
 A DMV writ may also ask the court to stay or put off the license suspension against you while you dispute the DMV action.
 Some judge’s rulings are appealable by writ, but others require waiting until a conviction.

 If you aren’t sure whether or not you should file a criminal appeal in California, please speak to a lawyer.
 Peter M. Liss can evaluate your situation to help you determine whether or not you have a reasonable case for appeal.
 If you have any questions, please call (760) 643-4050 to schedule your free initial consultation.

 Creative Commons Image by Mr. T in DC